Plan or improvise

 Key drivers of planning are ambient temperature, your schedule, and flavor preference

-Warmer temperatures mean your bread is done sooner (but, just like certain seeds simply won’t sprout if it’s too hot or cold, you must stay within the ideal range of 68°-85°F)
+Warmer temperatures mean your bread is done sooner (but, just like certain seeds simply won’t sprout if it’s too hot or cold, you must stay within the ideal range of 68°-85°F).

 Longer and colder fermentations mean a bolder, more sour flavor and more flexibility.
 After an initial 16-20h time spent at room temperature, the dough can go in the fridge and then go straight into the oven at any point within the next 2 days.